 ONTARIO’S MOTION PICTURE INDUSTRY IS READY TO ROLL!

-The information noted below is designed to assist the Film and TV sector with questions related to the framework for reopening Ontario’s film industry and Ontario Creates’ efforts to assist producers with business continuity.
-As news is released, we will endeavour to provide relevant and timely updates on this page.
+The information noted below is designed to assist the Film and TV sector with questions related to the reopening of Ontario’s film industry.
+As news is released, we endeavour to provide relevant and timely updates on this page.
 Please check back on a regular basis for more information.
 Please note that new information on this page is identified by the pre-expanded FAQ’s below.

 The Ontario Film Commission is here to assist you and can be reached at filmcommission@ontariocreates.ca for further questions.